-The projects in this Plan are presented in the following groups: Orange County Projects, Riverside County Projects and Bi County Projects.
-The stage of development for each project, such as planning, final design, construction, or procurement and implementation, varies as noted in the project summaries.
+The projects in this Plan are presented in the following groups: Orange County Projects, Riverside County Projects and Bi-County Projects.
+The stage of development for each project, such as planning, final design, or construction varies as noted in the project summaries.
 Table 1 summarizes the various planned projects, concept projects, and completed projects.
 For details on each project refer to Section 2 for planned projects, Appendix A for concepts, and Appendix B for selected completed projects.

-- The Orange County projects have a total cost of approximately \$495 million.
-The projects include the SR-91 improvements between SR-57 and SR-55, Placentia Metrolink rail station, and Metrolink Improvements. - The Riverside County projects have a total cost of over \$173 million.
-The improvements include: the Santa Ana River Trail, SR-71/SR-91 Interchange Improvements, and SR-91 improvements east of I-15. - The Bi-County projects benefit both Orange and Riverside Counties.
-The total cost for the Bi-County projects exceeds \$573 million.
+- The Orange County projects have a total cost of more than \$800 million.
+The projects include the SR-91 improvements between SR-57 and SR-55, Placentia Metrolink rail station, and Metrolink Improvements. - The Riverside County projects have a total cost of over \$393 million.
+The improvements include: the 15/91 Express Transit Connector, Green River Road Bike Lane Gap Closure, Santa Ana River Trail, SR-71/SR-91 Interchange Improvements, and SR-91 improvements east of I-15. - The Bi-County projects benefit both Orange and Riverside Counties.
+The total cost for the Bi-County projects exceeds \$674 million.
 The improvements include: the SR-241/SR-91 Tolled Express Connector, 91 Eastbound Corridor Operations Project (SR-241 to SR-71), and 91 Westbound Improvements (SR-241 to SR-71).